k-mrm/type-inference/README.md

-An implementaion of Hindley-Milner type inference in C.
+An implementation of Hindley-Milner type inference in C.

 ## Example